How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 North and East Facing Rooms

-These rooms get cooler, flatter light especially in the afternoon.
+These rooms receive cooler, flatter light, especially in the afternoon.
 Cool blues and greys can feel quite harsh and even a bit damp.
 If you want to use these tones, balance them with warm timber floors, amber lighting, and textural fabrics.
-Alternatively, lean into warmth like deep terracottas, warm greens, mustard yellows, and burnt oranges which all look stunning in low light and create a cosy, warm feeling.
+Alternatively, lean into warmth with deep terracottas, warm greens, mustard yellows, and burnt oranges, which all look stunning in low light and create a cosy, inviting atmosphere.

 South and West Facing Rooms

 You have more flexibility here.
-These rooms can handle cooler tones like dusty blues, sage greens or a soft lavender and the natural light will stop them feeling cold.
+These rooms can handle cooler tones like dusty blues, sage greens, or soft lavender.
+The natural light will prevent them from feeling cold.
 They can also take bolder, more saturated colours without feeling oppressive.

 How to Test Before You Commit